-1) Requires, until January 1, 2028, residential construction intended to repair, restore, or replace a residential building damaged or destroyed as a result of a disaster in an area in which a state of emergency has been proclaimed by the

-Governor to comply only with the requirements regarding PV systems pursuant to the regulations, if any, that were in effect at the time the damaged or destroyed residential building was originally constructed and would not require that construction to comply with any additional or conflicting photovoltaic system requirements in effect at the time of repair, restoration, or replacement.
+1) Requires, until January 1, 2028, residential construction intended to repair, restore, or replace a residential building damaged or destroyed as a result of a disaster in an area in which a state of emergency has been proclaimed by the Governor to comply only with the requirements regarding photovoltaic systems pursuant to those regulations, if any, that were in effect at the time the damaged or destroyed building was originally constructed and would prohibit that construction from being required to comply with any additional or conflicting photovoltaic system requirements in effect at the time of repair, restoration, or replacement.

-- 2) Applies only if all of the following conditions are met: - a) the residential building owner's income is at or below the median income for the county in which the building is located, as determined by the Department of Housing and Community Development state income limits. - b) the square footage of the residential building after the new construction will not exceed the square footage of the residential building at the time it was damaged or destroyed - c) the location of the new construction is the same as the residential building that was damaged or destroyed. - d) the owner of the residential building that was damaged or destroyed did not have upgrade insurance coverage at the time the building was damaged or destroyed. - 3) Because a local agency would be required to determine whether any older applicable photovoltaic requirements are met, this bill would impose a state-mandated local program.
+- 2) Applies this bill to the construction of a building if certain conditions are met, specifically: - a) The income of the owner of the residential building is at or below the median income for the county in which the residential building is located, as determined by HCD state income limits; - b) The square footage of the residential building after the new construction will not exceed the square footage of the residential building at the time is was damaged or destroyed; and, - c) The new construction is located on the site of the residential building that was damaged or destroyed. - 3) Sunsets this bill's provisions on January 1, 2028. - 4) Imposes a state-mandated local program because a local agency would be required to determine whether any older applicable PV requirements are met.
+Provides that no reimbursement is required by this act, pursuant to Article XIIIB of the California Constitution, because a local agency or school district has the authority to levy service charges, fees, or assessments sufficient to pay for the program or level of service mandated by this bill.